 Assess Palliative Care Needs

-Re-assessment should occur regularly and at key transition points in the resident’s trajectory, for example:
+Re-assessment of palliative care needs should occur regularly and at key transition points in the patient’s trajectory, for example:

 The Palliative Care Needs Assessment Guidance

 The Palliative Care Needs Assessment Guidance was developed by the National Clinical Programme for Palliative Care and is a framework that considers needs across four domains:

 - Domain 2 - Social and Occupational Wellbeing